 Why choose a psychologist?

-There are a variety of mental health professionals working in the Ottawa area who can provide psychotherapy, including psychologists, psychological associates, and social workers.
+There are a variety of mental health professionals working in the Ottawa area who can provide psychotherapy, including psychologists, psychological associates, social workers, and registered psychotherapists.
+Any of these providers may be a good fit for your needs.
 Psychologists have extensive knowledge and experience with assessing, diagnosing and treating various mental health concerns.
 We have knowledge of and training in the factors that contribute to mental illness and overall well-being, as well as the various interventions to help manage mental health concerns and improve overall wellness.
 To use the title “Psychologist,” you need to have a doctoral degree (Psy.D., Ph.D., or Ed.D.) in Psychology from an accredited university program; additionally, you must pass various licensing exams and complete one year of supervised practice before practicing autonomously.
 In order to practice as a Psychologist in Ontario, you must be approved by the College of Psychologists of Ontario (CPO).
 The CPO is a regulatory body that protects the public by ensuring that the members of the college are properly trained and adhere to the ethical standards of the profession.
 As such, we adhere to a code of conduct and regulatory standards designed to maintain confidentiality and protect the public.
 Psychologists are deemed health care practitioners, as per the Regulated Health Professional Act, and, as such, clients of psychologists are protected by the provisions in the Act.
 For further information regarding the CPO, please check the College’s website: www.cpo.on.ca

 Can you prescribe medication?